 NELC is committed to Security, Liquidity, Yield (SLY) principles in all its Investment Activity (both Treasury and non-treasury).
 Preservation of Capital will be our foremost focus, with Liquidity an important secondary consideration.
-Any yield achieved will be reflective of this strategy to prioritise those other factors and the Authority accepts the trade-off accordingly.
+Any yield achieved will be reflective of the prioritisation of those other factors and the Authority accepts the trade-off accordingly.
 (See more detail on P16 of this Appendix).

-We have a significant forward borrowing requirement necessary to cover both the Capital Programme and maturing debt.
-Going into 2024/25, this requirement will have to be fulfilled against a rate environment significantly elevated from that to which we have become accustomed to over the last decade or so.
-The situation is further complicated by financial market lenders choosing not to entertain requests for forward-starting loans from us while our Auditor's Value For Money qualification remains in our Statement of Accounts.
-Meeting this need, while closely monitoring the continuing appropriateness of our Capital Programme, will therefore be a key focus for all involved during 2024/25.
+We have a significant forward borrowing requirement, necessary to cover both the Capital Programme and maturing debt.
+Whilst we have successfully avoided entering into new long-term borrowing at peak rates, going into 2025/26 this requirement will have to be fulfilled against a rate environment that remains significantly elevated from that to which we have become accustomed to over the last decade or so.
+Filling our requirement is further complicated by financial market lenders choosing not to consider us for forward-starting loans while our Auditor's Value For Money qualification remains in our Statement of Accounts.
+Meeting this need, while closely monitoring the continuing appropriateness of our Capital Programme, will therefore be a key focus for all involved during 2025/26.

-Sharon Wroot, Section 151 Officer January 2024
+Sharon Wroot, Section 151 Officer January 2025